ANTAGONISTIC MENTORS

 When people speak of "mentors", they usually are referring to the helpful and supportive kind.

-But, snake teaches us that the people and events that rattle us to the core are life's most power teachers and mentors.
-And if we listen, they help us accelerate growth.
+But, snake teaches us that the people and events that rattle us to the most are life's most power teachers and mentors.
+And if we listen and engage them as teacher, they accelerate our growth.

 Okay, let's practice this.